Dieg0Alejandr0/Dieg0Alejandr0/README.md

 # Hi!
 I'm Diego!

 ### I'm a software engineer interested in all things AI!
 I'm currently doing work in the finetuning product of Microsoft's Azure Open AI service.
+See my pinned repositories for some smaples of work I've done in the past.
 Reach out to me if you would like to learn more about my work or collaborate on a project!

 ## Contact Info
 #### Email: diegoalejandroraygoza@gmail.com